-Rainwater fittings Repair category 1 Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
+Rainwater fittings

+Repair category 2

+Notes Rainwater goods are of an older style.
+Maintenance is required and gutters/downpipes checked during heavy rainfall.
 We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.
-We always recommend a precautionary check of the roof and pertinents is undertaken prior to purchase especially after adverse weather conditions.